AI Governance in the Enterprise: Beyond the Hype

 Governance Starts with Visibility

-The first step isn't policy - it's visibility.
-You need to know what AI tools are in use across your organisation before you can govern them.
+You need to know what AI tools are actually in use across your organisation before you can govern anything.
+And the good news is you probably already have the tooling to figure this out.

-Practical governance means:
+Practical governance looks like:

 The Bigger Problem: AI Without a Strategy